djeada/Linux-Notes/notes/ssh_and_scp.md

 - Enter your password when prompted.
 - If you've set up SSH key authentication, you might not need to enter a password.

-### Basic SFTP Commands
+#### Basic SFTP Commands

 Once connected, you can use several commands to manage files:

- - `ls`: Z Lists files and directories in the current directory on the remote server.
+- The `ls` command lists files and directories in the current directory on the remote server, providing an overview of the contents.
- - `cd`: Changes the current directory on the remote server.
+- Using the `cd` command changes the current directory on the remote server, allowing navigation through different folders.
- - `put local_file`: Uploads a file from your local machine to the current directory on the remote server.
+- The command `put local_file` uploads a file from your local machine to the current directory on the remote server, enabling file transfer.
- - `get remote_file`: Downloads a file from the current directory on the remote server to your local machine.
+- The `get remote_file` command downloads a file from the current directory on the remote server to your local machine, retrieving the specified file.
- - `mkdir directory_name`: Creates a new directory on the remote server.
+- By using `mkdir directory_name`, you can create a new directory on the remote server, allowing for organization and storage of files.
- - `rmdir directory_name`: Removes a directory on the remote server.
+- The `rmdir directory_name` command removes a directory on the remote server, which is useful for cleaning up unused directories.
- - `rm file_name`: Deletes a file on the remote server.
+- With the `rm file_name` command, you can delete a file on the remote server, removing unwanted or unnecessary files.
- - `exit`: Closes the SFTP session.
+- The `exit` command closes the SFTP session, terminating the connection with the remote server.

 Here's how you might use these commands in a session: